tkiela1/test-action2/README.md

 This API will redirect us to a zip file.
 We can download this zip file and get our final output!

 # GitHub OAuth

+Okay so now we have Actions acting as our "backend service" so let's implement OAuth.